Frequently Asked Questions

 How do you monitor the health of baby and mom during pregnancy?

 The foundation of prenatal care is the care you take of your body during this time.
 We support you to make the healthiest and best choices possible to help keep your pregnancy low-risk.
 Additionally, we recommend standard lab tests, a mid-pregnancy ultrasound and monitor the baby's heartbeat and growth throughout the pregnancy.
 We monitor your blood-pressure and other vital signs.
 Because our prenatal care is based on relationship building and listening, together we “catch” issues early, ideally before they become major problems.

 How do you make sure we are safe and healthy during labor and birth?

 During labor the midwives will monitor the baby's heartbeat frequently and unobtrusively.
 We work to keep you hydrated, fed, and rested while also checking vital signs periodically.
 We have two midwives at every birth to guarantee an experienced set of hands for both mom and baby.
 We follow our carefully researched and frequently re-evaluated protocols to make sure you stay low-risk and safe for out of hospital birth.

 How will I cope with labor?

 You will do a great job!
 One of the best things about having a midwife for your first unmedicated birth is that we have helped hundreds of people do this!
-We have watched all kinds of folks, even women who SWORE there was NO WAY they could do it, do just that, and triumph.
+We have watched all kinds of folks, even those who SWORE there was NO WAY they could do it, do just that, and triumph.
 We have faith in you, and skills to help.
-If there is one thing we know, it is that you can definitely cope with the discomfort of labor.
+If there is one thing we know, it is that you can definitely cope with the discomfort of normal labor.
 We do encourage childbirth education classes for most first time parents so that you are more prepared and confident.
 But seriously, you can do it!

 What do you do if there is any emergency in labor?